Dateline: Mexico City, Mexico

 So I went and rented an apartment in Kuala Lumpur.

-I was still traveling more than half of the time but it was nice to go back from literally living out of a suitcase wearing the same clothes and being kind of limited with what you do, to having a place where I could have my different outfits, personal belongings, and my own space.
+I was still traveling more than half of the time but it was nice to go back from literally living out of a suitcase wearing the same clothes and being kind of limited with what I do, to having a place where I could have my different outfits, personal belongings, and my own space.

 I would still do three-month-long trips to Europe, long trips to Turkey, or regional trips through parts of Asia—to Japan or Hong Kong.
 It was to wherever I wanted.
 But at that point, I lived in Kuala Lumpur and traveled from there.